JacobV2001/Car_Prices_Predictor/README.md

    - The system includes advanced feature engineering, including the calculation of **car age** (from the year of manufacture) and **condition ratings** (Excellent, Good, Fair).
    - One-hot encoding is applied to **categorical features** like car make and model to convert them into machine-readable numerical values.

-4. **Comprehensive Data Preprocessing Pipeline**:
+4. **Comprehensive Data Preprocessing**:
-   - The data preprocessing pipeline cleans and transforms raw data, creating useful features and removing irrelevant information before passing it into the model.
+   - The data preprocessing cleans and transforms raw data, creating useful features and removing irrelevant information before passing it into the model.
-   - The preprocessing steps include handling missing data, converting categorical variables, and scaling numerical features.
+   - The preprocessing steps include converting categorical variables, and scaling numerical features.

 ---